 Even a single missing tooth can substantially impact your health and confidence.
 At Lakeview Dental, we offer several types of high-quality dental bridges to repair gaps in our patients’ smiles.
 Your restoration will also be carefully designed to be nearly indistinguishable from your natural teeth.
-Dr. Brian Hirschfield and Dr. Devan Berry are available to discuss your options for dental bridges during a consultation at our Lakeville, NY, practice.
+Dr. Brian Hirschfield are available to discuss your options for dental bridges during a consultation at our Lakeville, NY, practice.

 What Is a Dental Bridge?

-A dental bridge is a custom restoration that replaces one to several missing teeth in a row.
+Sometimes referred to as a partial denture, a dental bridge is a custom restoration that replaces one to several missing teeth in a row.
 At Lakeside Dental we offer both traditional and implant-supported bridges to our patients.
 A traditional bridge is made of one or more false teeth, which are secured on either side by dental crowns.

 Implant-supported bridges are self-sustaining and secured by dental implants.
 Depending on the needs of each patient, we use zirconia or porcelain-fused-to-metal (PFM) materials for the fabrication of our bridges.